Overview

 - The student is asked to leave the room again, so that the faculty committee may decide an outcome;

-- The student is invited back into the room and the thesis director either:
+- The student is invited back into the room and the Faculty Director either:

 - Congratulates the student for passing the defense and the committee signs the defense certificate; or,